Radhe (2021 film): Development

-In September 2019, media reports speculated that Prabhu Deva will direct Salman Khan's next project after completing Dabangg 3 and will be released on the occasion of Eid al-Fitr (22 May 2020; the date which Khan's shelved film Inshallah was speculated to release).
-An article from Deccan Chronicle mentioned the project as a sequel to Wanted (2009), being titled as Wanted 2 but neither was confirmed from the makers.
-In October 2019, the film was reported to be the remake of the 2017 South Korean film The Outlaws.
+In September 2019, media reports speculated that Prabhu Deva will direct Salman Khan's next project after completing Dabangg 3 and the film will be released on the occasion of Eid al-Fitr (22 May 2020; the date at which Khan's shelved film Inshallah was speculated to release).
+An article from Deccan Chronicle reported that the project was a sequel to Wanted (2009), being titled Wanted 2 but that was not confirmed by the filmmakers.
+In October 2019, the film was rather confirmed to be an official remake of the 2017 South Korean film The Outlaws which is based on real-life gang wars between Chinese-Korean gangs in Seoul.

 Pre-production

-On 18 October 2019, Salman Khan revealed the film's title as Radhe through the motion poster of Dabangg 3; also confirming it as an Eid 2020 release.
+On 18 October 2019, Salman Khan revealed the film's title as Radhe through the motion poster of Dabangg 3; also confirming it to be a 2020 Eid release.

 Casting

 Disha Patani, Randeep Hooda and Jackie Shroff were cast in pivotal roles, the former in her second collaboration with Khan after Bharat.
-In November 2019, Bharath Srinivasan was reported to be part of the film; Gautam Gulati also confirmed his presence in the film.
+In November 2019, Bharath Srinivasan was reported to be a part of the film; Gautam Gulati also confirmed his presence in the film.

 Filming

 The film's principal photography commenced on 1 November 2019.
 The first schedule of the film took place on 4 November, at Mehboob Studios in Mumbai.
 Khan introduced new guidelines for the cast and crew members to be followed on the sets which was meant to lay emphasis on maintaining discipline on the sets and maintaining a buddy-system for helping newcomers or juniors.

-The second schedule of the film took place on 21 January 2020 in Goa, where few chasing scenes featuring Khan and Hooda were filmed.
+The second schedule of the film took place on 21 January 2020 in Goa, where a few chase scenes featuring Khan and Hooda were filmed.
 For the climax shot, the makers spent ₹7.5 crore on the visual effects.
 The shooting of the film was supposed to wrap up by 21 February 2020, but the makers planned another schedule in Thailand, which was then cancelled by the COVID-19 outbreak.
-It was reported that Khan was working on the post-production of the film at his farmhouse, however Khan's manager claimed that there was no plans for post-production as all the production works were halted as per the directives of the government.
+It was reported that Khan was working on the post-production of the film at his farmhouse, however Khan's manager claimed that there was no plan for post-production as all the production works were halted as per the directives of the government.

-The shooting of the film was resumed on 4 October 2020, where few patchwork scenes and a song featuring Khan and Patani were filmed.
+The shooting of the film resumed on 4 October 2020, where a few patchwork scenes and a song featuring Khan and Patani were filmed.
 The film was wrapped up on 14 October 2020.